MattCCS/LiteWork/README.rst

-PyWork is a collection of tools for creating standardized Python projects suitable for upload to PyPI and GitHub.
+LiteWork is a collection of tools for creating standardized Python projects suitable for upload to PyPI and GitHub.

 Features
 ========